akhlak-mahmood/pygdcli/README.md

 ```bash
 ~/pygdcli/gdcli settings.json
 ```
-This will create a *settings.json* file.
+This will create a **settings.json** file.

-- Next edit the settings file specifying your desired Google Drive sync directory.
+- Next, edit the **settings.json** file specifying your desired Google Drive sync directory.
+Please make sure the json format is correct.
 For example,
 ```json
 {
 "local_root_path": "Photos",